Andrettin/Wyrmsun/readme.txt

 - The Home of the Boii and Moving into Galicia quests (Teuton) now give 3 technology points instead of 2.
 - The Necklace of the Brisings and The Binding of Grafvitnir quests (Dwarf) now give 2 technology points instead of 1.
 - The Hills of the Shorbear Clan quest (Dwarf) now gives 3 technology points instead of 2.
+- The allied tribes in The Home of the Boii quest now have one Ritter each in place of a Krieger they previously had.

 * Units
 - A unit type's bonus against mounted units, bonus against buildings, bonus against giants and backstab bonus now appear in its popup.